BloatingRoadmap

 MedlinePlus describes dehydration as not having enough fluid in the body and notes that severe dehydration can be life-threatening 3.
 NICE also recommends that people with possible IBS symptoms be assessed for red-flag indicators before routine IBS management 4.

-If the pattern feels more like warning signs than a readable IBS flare, use IBS vs colorectal warning signs or possible gut obstruction signs, and seek care when the symptoms are acute or escalating.
+If the pattern feels more like warning signs than a readable IBS flare, choose the safety lane first.
+Use possible gut obstruction signs for severe pain, vomiting, swelling, constipation, or inability to pass gas or stool.
+Use IBS vs colorectal warning signs for bleeding, black stool, anemia, unexplained weight loss, or persistent bowel change.
+Seek care when symptoms are acute or escalating.

 The First 10 Minutes